-Number one thing to be beautiful is confidence.
-I'll admit it, I have my insecurities, but you put me in a social setting and I can fake it.
-Take this from a girl who was voted shyest in her class, and now people are surprised to hear this about me.
+The number one thing to be beautiful is confidence.
+I'll admit it, I have my insecurities, but you put me in a social setting, and I can fake it.
+Take this from a girl voted shyest in her class; now people are surprised to hear that.
 Well, some people are.
 I still have my shy moments, but what I lack in confidence, I make-up for sweetness and kindness.
 On my worst days, I can be sweet.
 That's my nature.
-Maybe that's not yours, but that's okay, there is something that you excel at.
+Maybe that's not yours, and that's okay, there is something that is yours.

 So look into yourself and think of what people most like about you.
 Is it your humor?
 Is it your sincerity?
-Is it your spontanaity?
+Is it your spontaneity?
 Whatever it is, embrace that trait.
-By honoring the traits that god naturally gave you, you will find yourself more confident and happier with who you are.
+By honoring the qualities that God naturally gave you, you will find yourself more confident and happier with who you are.
 In turn, you become more beautiful.

 In all honesty, I think the most beautiful thing on any person is their joy for life.
-The happier you are, the less you will think about what the world around you thinks.
-Few can attain the beauty that you find on billboards as shown above, but happiness is a possibility.
+The happier you are, the less you will think about what the world around you think.
+Few can attain the beauty that you find on billboards, as shown above, but happiness is a possibility.
 In all honesty, I'm one of the happiest people I know.
-I enjoy life.
-I enjoy my family.
-I enjoy my friends.
+I enjoy life, I enjoy my family, and I enjoy my friends.
 It helps I married the funniest man alive.

-But I have a secret, I'm not naturally happy.
+But I have a secret; I'm not naturally happy.
 When I was younger, my mom claims I would wake up with a smile on my face.
 It wasn't too far beyond puberty when that changed.
-In fact, I found myself stressed out a lot.
-If you would have asked me if I was happy back then, I'm not sure what answer I would have given you, but in truth I wasn't.
-I wasn't depressed by any means, in fact very few times in my life would I say I experienced true depression, but I wasn't happy.
+I found myself stressed out a lot.
+If you would have asked me if I was happy back then, I'm not sure what answer I would have given you, but in truth, I wasn't.
+I wasn't depressed by any means.
+Very few times in my life, would I say I experienced real depression, but I wasn't happy.
 I was always stressed out.
 I always had to have this done, do this.
-By nature I'm still like that to a degree, but I remind myself, "It's no big deal."
-But even bigger than that, I ended up going to the doctor and telling him I was always anxious.
+By nature, I'm still like that to a degree, but I remind myself, "It's no big deal."
+But even more significant than that, I ended up going to the doctor and telling him I was always anxious.

 Medicinal Help: He did put me on an anti-depressant, and I discovered Celexa was the right one for me.
 I'm not saying it's my happy pill.
 But it helps me think more clearly.
-I can focus, and not worry so much.
-I'm not always thinking about what people think of me, or whether I screwed that up, or what if I forgot that.
+I can focus and not worry so much.
+I'm not always thinking about what people think of me.
 I am clear in mind.

 But that got me only halfway to true happiness.
-The rest is just mindset.
-I have to remind myself A LOT that things aren't that big of deal.
-Really they aren't.
-Most things anyway.
-I stained our carpet and we are trying to sell our place.
-Upsetting yes.
+The rest is just a mindset.
+I have to remind myself A LOT that things aren't that big of a deal.
+They aren't.
+Most items, anyway.
+I stained our carpet, and we are trying to sell our place, upsetting yes.
 Big deal, not in the grand scheme of things.
-And when I do think things are a big deal, I talk to my husband who teases me and makes me laugh, and my mom who will listen and sometimes make fun of me as well.
+And when I do think things are a big deal, I talk to my husband, who teases me and makes me laugh, and my mom who will listen and sometimes make fun of me as well.

-Laugh at Yourself, and Let Others Laugh at You Too: And truth is, I then see how silly and funny the circumstance is.
+Laugh at Yourself, and Let Others Laugh at You Too: And the truth is, I then see how silly and funny the circumstance is.
 My husband has probably been the sole person who has taught me to laugh.
 Here's an example.
 He is a neat freak.
-If he lived alone, the house would be sparkling all the time, the stapler would be exactly two quarters of an inch from the left hand side of the middle drawer in our desk, and there would be no art-work on our fridge.
+If he lived alone, the house would be sparkling all the time, the stapler would be exactly two-quarters of an inch from the left-hand side of the middle drawer in our desk, and there would be no art-work on our fridge.
 But he lives with me.
-So basically you have two polar opposites.
-Granted we have found a middle ground, but it angers him so much when the house is messy.
+So basically, you have two opposites.
+Granted, we have found a middle ground, but it angers him so much when the house is messy.
 The thing is, he never yells at me about it.
-Sometimes he'll ask me to clean it up, which means he's really upset.
-He asks in a civilized manner with complete respect of me.
+Sometimes he'll ask me to clean it up, which means he's agitated.
+He asks in a civilized manner with complete respect for me.
 Other times he'll joke about it, "Whoa, hurricane Angie came through."
-Which I've seen some couples get into fights when the guy teases the girl like that.
-But, it's easier to laugh at it.
-It's true, I'm messy.
-I'm glad he's handling it this way not another way.
-By laughing about it rather than getting upset, we can stay peaceful.
-Grounds of mutual respect.
+I've seen some couples get into fights when the guy teases the girl like that.
+But it's easier to laugh at it.
+It's true; I'm messy.
+I'm glad he's handling it this way, not another way.
+By laughing about it rather than getting upset, we can stay peaceful — grounds of mutual respect.

 Laughing at myself is probably the number one way I do remain happy.
-For instance, I ran into the middle bar one day, and a guy was crossing by exactly at the time.
-I was mortified, but instead of getting flustered I just quickly said, "I have to do things like this to humble myself."
+For instance, I ran into the middle bar one day, and a guy was crossing by precisely at the time.
+It was embarrassing, but instead of getting flustered, I just quickly said, "I have to do things like this to humble myself."
 He just laughed and warned me of the oncoming bar three feet ahead.
-Then of course the time I ran into a rack (yes aside from messy, I don't pay very much attention to wear I'm going, my husband thinks these are related).
-What was I saying, oh yes, one time I was with my parents and I ran into a rack.
+Then, of course, the time I ran into a rack (yes aside from messy, I don't pay very much attention to where I'm going, my husband thinks these are related).
+What was I saying, oh yes, one time I was with my parents, and I ran into a rack.
 I had two options, awkwardly smile and pretend it didn't happen or gasp in a mock yell, "Why would they put this rack right where people are supposed to walk."
 I chose the latter.
-My parents knowing I was joking just laughed and laughed, but there was two people who were just absolutely appalled by my behavior.
-This only made us laugh harder.
+My parents knew I was joking, just laughed, and laughed, but two people were just absolutely appalled by my behavior, which only made us laugh harder.

 Contentment: Now, I'm not saying I'm happy all the time.
-I get grumpy, just ask my husband and my mom.
-Two of the few people who see my not-so-happy self.
-But I am content with my life.
-I wish we lived in a house with a yard.
-I wish I could have children naturally.
+I get grumpy, ask my husband and my mom — two of the few people who see my not-so-happy self.
+I am content with my life, even though I wish we lived in a house with a yard, and I wish I could have children naturally.
 I wish I had cats that didn't poop.
-I wish many things.
+I want many things.
 But the difference between me and someone who is not content; I am happy with what I have.
-I know that I can't change the circumstances now, but I can work on changing them in the future.
+I know that I can't change the circumstances now, but I can work on improving them in the future.

 We're Not Alone

 We have to remember that even if we don't feel beautiful, we feel insecure, we feel awkward, we're not alone.
-Even women who are sexual objects like Jennifer Love Hewitt are constantly being quoted saying they are insecure about their appearance, or the comparison to other women.
-Then there's one half of Speidi, Heidi Mongag who despite her naturally gorgeous unique appearance felt the need to look like every other beauty out there, losing some of her original appeal on the way.
+Even women who are sexual objects like Jennifer Love Hewitt are continually being quoted saying they are vulnerable about their appearance, or the comparison to other women.

 When All Else Fails, Change Your Appearance